City and Borough of Juneau

 3. How does the Assessor determine the assessed value for business personal property?

 For most property, the Assessor uses the cost reported by the current owner and applies a percent good factor based upon the year the property was acquired in order to estimate market value.
-The percent good factors are available on our (link to valuation tables).
+The percent good factors are available on our valuation tables.

 4. What if I donít agree with the assessed values?